rclone/rclone/docs/content/commands/rclone_mount.md

 The size of the mounted file system will be set according to information retrieved from the remote, the same as returned by the [rclone about](https://rclone.org/commands/rclone_about/) command.
-Remotes with unlimited storage may report the used size only, then an additional 1PB of free space is assumed.
-If the remote does not [support](https://rclone.org/overview/#optional-features) the about feature at all, then 1PB is set as both the total and the free size.
+Remotes with unlimited storage may report the used size only, then an additional 1 PiB of free space is assumed.
+If the remote does not [support](https://rclone.org/overview/#optional-features) the about feature at all, then 1 PiB is set as both the total and the free size.

 **Note**: As of `rclone` 1.52.2, `rclone mount` now requires Go version 1.13 or newer on some platforms depending on the underlying FUSE library in use.